wesselah/Low-power-NRF52840-with-iButton-for-Home-assistant/README.md

 # Supermini NRF52840 iButton to Home Assistant (BTHome V2)

-This project implements a low-power wireless iButton reader using a **nice!nano** (nRF52840) or compatible clone.
+This project implements a low-power wireless iButton reader using a **Supermini nrf52840** (nRF52840) or compatible clone.
 It communicates with Home Assistant via the **BTHome V2** protocol over Bluetooth Low Energy (BLE).

 ## Features
 - **iButton Integration:** Scans and identifies iButtons (DS1990A) and broadcasts the ID.